Biblical Steps to Restore Broken Relationships

 They might not be ready to forgive yet.
 That's okay.
 You don't get to demand it.
 You just humbly ask for it and then live in a way that shows you've changed, whether they forgive immediately or not.
 Learning to overcome the offense when they're not ready to forgive is part of exercising your spiritual authority in recovery.

-Forgiveness does not mean pretending it didn't happen, immediately trusting again, removing all consequences, forgetting the hurt, or putting yourself in harm's way.
+Forgiveness does not mean pretending it didn't happen.
+It doesn't mean immediately trusting again.
+It doesn't mean removing all consequences.
+It doesn't mean forgetting the hurt.
+And it doesn't mean putting yourself in harm's way.

-Forgiveness does mean choosing not to hold it against them forever, releasing bitterness and desire for revenge, being willing to work toward restoration, trusting God to heal your heart, and choosing to believe change is possible.
+Forgiveness means choosing not to hold it against them forever.
+Releasing bitterness and desire for revenge.
+Being willing to work toward restoration.
+Trusting God to heal your heart.
+Choosing to believe change is possible.

 Matthew 18:21-22: Peter asked Jesus, "Lord, how many times shall I forgive my brother when he sins against me?
 Up to seven times?"
 Jesus answered, "I tell you, not seven times, but seventy-seven times."

-Here's what I see all the time in recovery: People can accept God's forgiveness.
+People in recovery can accept God's forgiveness.
 They can even accept their family's forgiveness.
 But they cannot forgive themselves.

 They carry shame like a backpack full of rocks.
 They punish themselves internally long after everyone else has moved on.
 They sabotage their own recovery because they don't believe they deserve restoration.

-If this is you, hear me clearly: God has forgiven you.
+If this is you, hear me: God has forgiven you.
 Now forgive yourself.

 You can't change the past.
 You can only live differently today.
-Carrying shame doesn't honor the people you hurt—it just keeps you stuck.
+Carrying shame doesn't honor the people you hurt.
+It just keeps you stuck.
 Let it go.
-Understanding the hidden meaning of grace helps you grasp that your identity isn't defined by what you did—it's defined by what Christ did.
+Your identity isn't defined by what you did.
+It's defined by what Christ did.
+That's the identity shift that changes everything, and we wrote about it in I Got Clean, But That Wasn't the Hard Part.

 The prodigal son prepared his speech: "Father, I have sinned against heaven and against you.
 I am no longer worthy to be called your son" (Luke 15:21).
 He took full responsibility.
 The father's response?
 Immediate forgiveness and restoration.
 But the son still had to humble himself and ask.